giorgeabdala/autonomyus-miniProject/README.md

 ## 1. Twitter Activity

-I created a Twitter account for Autonomys, which has been active since August, with the aim of reaching and engaging the Portuguese-speaking audience.
+I created a Twitter account for Autonomys, active since August, with the aim of reaching and engaging the Portuguese-speaking audience.
 Through this account, I posted various threads to:

 - Disseminate relevant information about the protocol and community activities.
 - Engage and expand participation among Portuguese speakers.
 - Stimulate constructive discussions and feedback.

-Below is the list of published thread links:
+### Published Threads

 - [Thread 1](https://x.com/autonomys_pt/status/1899085289777152293)
 - [Thread 2](https://x.com/autonomys_pt/status/1898823806560752006)